Best Free Antivirus Software in 2026 | Top Picks & Reviews

 McAfee (Free Trial)

-Best for: Users who want to test full-suite protection before committing to a paid plan
+Best for testing full-suite protection before committing to a paid plan

 While not a permanently free product, McAfee’s 30-day trial of its full security suite allows users to test advanced features, including antivirus, VPN, identity protection, and a password manager.